-Prerequisite: BIO 111 or BIO 201 with a "C" grade or better or Instructor/Associate Dean permission
+Prerequisite: BIO 111 or BIO 201 with a "C" grade or better or Instructor/Dean of Instruction permission

 This course is an intensive study of the cell and its organelles.
 Emphasis will be on the molecular mechanisms involved in cell communication, metabolism, motility, genetics, growth, and reproduction.
 This course requires hands-on laboratory experience.